dreth/tfm_uc3m/README.md

 ### Docker

 I have created a docker container for the application, this way we avoid any requirements needing to be installed in your OS.
-This is the recommended approach to run it, as the application has important requirements to run.
+This is the recommended approach to run it.

 You can download docker [here](https://www.docker.com/products/docker-desktop) if you don't have it installed yet, it is the only requirement to run the application.

 #### Docker hub

 Given docker is installed, the app can be launched by running the following lines of code.
-This will pull the contents from Docker hub and run the application:
+This will pull the container from Docker hub and run the application:

 ```bash
 docker run -p 3838:3838/tcp dreth/tfm_uc3m:latest